Overview

 Process

 Analyze Administrators and Managers can create Similarity Terms to track their clause language of choice within their repository.
-Currently, this can be done by navigating to Analyze App settings and manually entering reference text, or highlighting a string of reference text within the individual agreement view.
-The LinkSquares AI algorithm handles the rest.
+It is set up in the Analyze App settings and the LinkAI handles the rest.

-Similarity Terms are based on the syntax of your agreements.
 Syntax is defined as the arrangement of words and phrases within a sentence.
 An example of syntactically similar language is, “The contract shall renew on October 31, 2023” and “The contract shall not renew on October 31, 2023.”
 Within these language examples, the only difference is one word.
 Otherwise, the wording and word order are very similar.
-LinkSquares AI would view these results as similar and flag them as Similarity Terms.
+Even though these terms are semantically different, they are syntactically similar, so the LinkAI would view these results as similar and flag them as Similarity Terms.

 An example of semantically similar but syntactically different language is, “This agreement shall terminate on the last day of the first quarter in 2023” and “termination date March 31, 2023.”
 This language means the same thing but has different wording.
-LinkSquares AI would view these results as less similar to the previous example.
+LinkAI would view these results as less similar to the previous example.

-When leveraging Similarity Terms, LinkSquares AI will compare the similarity of a set of words (i.e., the reference text) to another set of words (i.e., the index text of your agreements) and find the best match.
-Once a Similarity Term is created, LinkSquares AI will search through your repository and identify instances where words and word order are similar.
+When leveraging Similarity Terms, LinkAI will compare the similarity of a set of words (i.e., the reference text) to another set of words (i.e., the index text of your agreements) and find the best match.
+Once a Similarity Term is created, LinkAI will search through your repository and identify instances where words and word order are similar.

-LinkSquares AI will allow for some words within these instances to be completely different, assuming that the majority of the original sequence is the same.
-This means that LinkSquares AI will identify syntactic similarity within your agreements and the reference text while still allowing for some syntactic variance.
+LinkAI will allow for some words within these instances to be completely different, assuming that the majority of the original sequence is the same.
+This means that LinkAI will identify syntactic similarity within your agreements and the reference text while still allowing for some syntactic variance.
 If the variation is within the threshold, the variant language will be populated.

-LinkSquares AI will not perform as well when the majority of words differ between the reference text and the index text within your agreements (e.g., completely different sentences or when using many synonyms).
-For example, “This agreement shall not be assigned without notice” and “This contract cannot be transferred without written notice” are too dissimilar and would not produce a match.
+LinkAI will not perform as well when the majority of words differ between the reference text and the index text within your agreements (e.g., completely different sentences or when using many synonyms).
+For example, “This agreement shall not be assigned without notice” and “This contract cannot be transferred without written notice” are too dissimilar and would not produce a match, so it would not be detected as a Similarity Term.

 Limitations